KhizarAziz/QA-service-fastiapi-docker/README.md

 ## Introduction
-This repo have a starter code for Question and Answering Service.
+This repo have a starter code for Question and Answering Service developed with FastAPI, Docker-compose and MySQL.

 ## Components
 The repository contains three services: